 A healthy blood pressure, in most individuals, is considered to be less than 120/80 (systolic/diastolic) mmHg and more than 90/60 mmHg.
 Any reading above this limit is considered high blood pressure, and below this limit is low blood pressure.

-What are the Most Common Symptoms of Low Blood Pressure?
+What are the Most Common Symptoms and Signs of Low Blood Pressure (Hypotension)?

-Among the various conditions people may experience, these are the most frequently observed symptoms of low blood pressure:
+Among the various conditions people may experience, these are the most frequently observed symptoms of low blood pressure (hypotension):

 - Fatigue.
 Fatigue is a general overall feeling of tiredness and lack of energy.